-HANDBOOK ON INTELLECTUAL PROPERTY LAW IN SOUTHEAST ASIA, Christoph Antons, ed., Edward Elgar Publishing, 2016
+INTELLECTUAL PROPERTY LAW IN SOUTHEAST ASIA, Christoph Antons and Michael Blakeney, eds., Edward Elgar Publishing, 2020

 Date Written: September 8, 2015

 In November 2000, a few years after the Asian Financial Crisis, Premier Zhu Rongji announced China's interest in developing a free trade area with the Association of Southeast Asian Nations (ASEAN) within a decade.
 Since then, the two trading powers have established a framework agreement as well as agreements on trade in goods, trade in services and investment.
 They have also developed memoranda of understanding on cooperation in a wide variety of areas, including agriculture, disaster management, health, information and communications technology, intellectual property, non-traditional security issues, sanitation and phytosanitation, standards, technical regulations and conformity assessment.
 Taken together, these instruments help build the ASEAN–China Free Trade Area (ACFTA) to serve important economic, geopolitical and strategic goals.

 This chapter focuses on the cooperation between ASEAN and China have undertaken to develop a strategic partnership for intellectual property.
 It begins by recounting the historical development of ACFTA.
 It also briefly examines the provisions in the Memorandum of Understanding on Cooperation in the Field of Intellectual Property, which ASEAN and China signed in October 2009.
-The chapter then discusses the ongoing intellectual property norm-setting activities in Asia, focusing in particular on the negotiation of the Trans-Pacific Partnership and the Regional Comprehensive Economic Partnership.
-It further explores China's potentially changing approach to negotiating free trade agreements.
-This chapter concludes with a discussion of the benefits and drawbacks of a strategic intellectual property partnership between ASEAN and China.
+The chapter then discusses the ongoing intellectual property norm-setting activities in Asia, focusing in particular on the negotiation of the Trans-Pacific Partnership and the Regional Comprehensive Economic Partnership and the development of the Belt and Road Initiative.
+It concludes with a discussion of the benefits and drawbacks of a strategic intellectual property partnership between ASEAN and China.

 Suggested Citation: Suggested Citation